esm-bundle/new-repo-instructions/README.md

 1. Find and replace all instances of `autopublish-template` with `name-of-your-repo`
 1. Find and replace all instances of `index.js` with the desired name of the output file
 1. Modify the Readme to point to the correct "upstream repo"
-1. Modify the `version` in the package.json to match the version of the upstream package
+1. Modify the `version` in the package.json to `0.0.0-unpublished.0` in order to trigger release-it plugin on first merge
 1. Modify description in package.json
 1. Modify rollup config however is needed.
 Run `yarn build` to test
 1. Modify tests until `yarn test:unit` and `yarn test:browser` both work